Are you putting a lot of time and energy (and probably money) into writing your blog posts?

 - Do my monetization elements provide demonstrated value for my users?

 Your monetization strategy should work for your audience.
-It might be affiliate marketing, it might be online courses, or it might be original e-books and other resources.
-Whatever it is, make sure it provides genuine value and is prominently featured.
+It might be affiliate marketing (which allows you to earn a profit when someone converts from an affiliate link you share), it might be online courses that build your reputation, or it might be original e-books and other resources.

 2) Goal and Funnel Setup

 As with traditional websites, blog owners should have explicit website goals that are being measured with web analytics goals and funnels.

 If these important tracking features aren’t present on your site, add them as soon as possible in order to improve the effectiveness and results of your blog.

 You can create Google Analytics goals on the Admin tab, in the View column:

 Click on the red +New Goal button, select a template or custom goal, and a destination, duration, pages/screens per session, or event as the goal type:

 If you select “Destination” as the goal type, you’ll be presented with the option to create a multi-step funnel in the next step (this is a very good thing):